fabrice-Manzi/oracle_pdb_ass_II_29462_fabrice/README.md

 - PDB User Creation: **create user fabrice_plsqlauca_29462 identified by manzi004#;**

 ### TASK2: create and delete a PDB.
-Here i created another temporary PDB named as **fa_to_delete_pdb_29462** and then later deleted it.
+Here I created another temporary PDB named as **fa_to_delete_pdb_29462** and then later deleted it.
 The screenshot below shows the PDB created successfully and then deleted.
 -----------
 #### COMMANDS USED
 - PDB Creation:**create a pluggable database fa_to_delete_pdb_29462 admin user pdbadmin identified by manzi004# file_name_convert('c:\app', 'c:\app');**